+358 50 568 7285 / email@example.com

 06/17 Article on LensCulture 'Shared-Exploring Siblinghood Through Portraiture'

 04/17 Awarded a Juror's Pick prize in LensCulture Portrait Awards 2017

-New collage Holds (Susi and Ylva) from the series Shared on display at Kunsthalle Helsinki October 2021, part of the Helsinki School 25th anniversary exhibition
+New work Holds (Susi and Ylva) on display at Kunsthalle Helsinki October 2021, part of the Helsinki School 25th anniversary exhibition

 Portrait of a Finnish actress and icon Kati Outinen for SSAW magazine (Spring Summer 2021 issue)

 Hair and make-up Miika Kemppainen, styling Emma Saarnio, Kati wearing Maison Margiela

 PHOTO LONDON 2019, with Gallery Taik Persons.
 Here's my work on the right (in the middle Zofia Kulik's amazing piece Self-portrait with a flag II, in the back Shade by Riitta Päiväläinen)

 Portrait of Maria Kuusiluoma and Miro Lopperi for Anton Chekhov's Seagull (by Anne Rautiainen) at the Finnish National Theatre

 Portrait of my son, Susi with his dad (2018), in the Fotografi

 Contact II (Dora and Vera), 2018